 - Eligibility — A junior skier must be a member of RMN to be eligible for the RMN JN Team.
 Only Junior National Qualifying (JNQ) races that a skier participates in after they are an RMN member will be considered under the selection criteria.

 52.2.2 Competitors will represent the Division in which he/she lives, attends school, or customarily trains and races.
 Divisional eligibility issues will be arbitrated by the Sport Development Manager.
 A skier must compete in a minimum of four (4) RMN JNQ races in order to have their RMN points be eligible to be calculated for the RMN JN team.

 - RMN Junior National Qualifier (JNQ) Races — Eight (8) races will be designated prior to the season as JNQ races.
 These races will be posted on the RMN Schedule of Events and appear on the RMN website.
 Eligible RMN members who compete in these races will receive RMN JNQ points.
 To be scored in an RMN JNQ race, a skier must be a member of RMN at a minimum of four (4) days prior to the race in which he/she wishes to be scored.

-- Scoring Procedure — The FIS World Cup scoring method will be used to calculate RMN Junior standings throughout the season.
+- Scoring Procedure — The following scoring method will be used to calculate RMN Junior standings throughout the season.
 The scoring method awards points to all eligible RMN skiers according to the table below.
-Those skiers who pre-qualify for the JNs through their race results that were identified in paragraph # 2 will have their respective points scored removed from any previous points list and the points will be adjusted for the other skiers on the results.
-Pre-qualified skiers will not score points in the remaining JNQ races.
-The points are awarded as follows:

 - Highest/higher single finish